These reports are from our very first trip to Vietnam in September 2014, so therefore prior to the previous trip reports!

 Memorable for all the wrong reasons…..

-Fortunately I survived the night and we were able to set off on our trip to Vinh Moc.
+Fortunately I survived the night, and the next morning we were able to set off on our trip to Vinh Moc.

 This required a bit of time on the dreaded Highway One.
 Interesting experience.